-If you are very sick and cannot take medicines by mouth or drink enough fluids, you may be admitted to the hospital.
+You may need to go into the hospital if you are very sick and cannot take medicines by mouth or drink enough fluids.
 You may also be admitted to the hospital if you:

 At the hospital, you will receive fluids and antibiotics through a vein.